top of page

 Case Study Activities

-5A: Paneveggio Pale di San Martino Natural Park (https://parcopan.org/), is a mountainous protected area of 200 kmq located in the northeastern Italian Alps (Autonomous Province of Trento).
-It has an altitudinal level spanning from 1100 to 3200 m a.s.l. and is included in the World Heritage by UNESCO.
+The Paneveggio Pale di San Martino Natural Park (https://parcopan.org/), is a mountainous protected area of 200 km² located in the north-eastern Italian Alps (Autonomous Province of Trento).
+It has an altitudinal range spanning from 1,100 to 3,200 m a.s.l. and is a UNESCO World Heritage site.
 The vegetation is dominated by coniferous forests.
-In October 2018, a catastrophic wind storm named Vaia hit the northeastern Alps devastating an area of 500 kmq of forest.
+In October 2018, a catastrophic windstorm named Vaia hit the north-eastern Alps devastating 500 km² of forest.
+Within the Park, 10% of the forest was affected; in areas where fallen trees were removed, heterogeneous vegetation is slowly recovering.
+The aim of this study is therefore to examine the impact of extreme weather events on the composition and abundance of animal communities in disturbed vs undisturbed habitat, and the subsequent effect on zoonotic risk, using small mammals, ticks and tick-borne pathogens as a model.

 Field Gallery